Prom Queen

 Football was out of the question, but I believed I could play basketball in high school without getting hurt.
 Despite my blind left eye, I was a very good player, one of the best in school.
 Unfortunately, no one knew this but me.
 That is because I had practiced out of sight all summer long at a nearby city park.
 Testing myself daily against other boys my age, I improved dramatically.
 Alas, my basketball career at SJS ended before it ever started.
 As we recall, a bizarre overnight outbreak of acne the week of try-outs derailed my hopes.
 To my undying regret, I would never play a moment of basketball in four years.
 Missing out on representing my school became one of the great regrets of my life.

 Suffering from the most serious case of teenage acne my doctor had ever treated, I was truly hideous.
 This is not an exaggeration.
-The doctor referred to it as a "freak occurrence", a term my Readers should be used to by now.
+The doctor referred to it as a "freak occurrence".
 Because my mother had waited too long to begin treatment, it took a year to get the problem under control.
 Unfortunately the fading acne left behind a jagged landscape.
 It took two skin-abrasion operations just to get my face close to a semblance of its original condition.
 After the second operation, people said the scars were not as bad as I thought.
 In Hindsight they were probably right.
 However, I was unable to overcome the self-doubt.
 There was no operation that could remove the scars in my mind from years of feeling like a leper.
 The damage to my confidence was so great I refused to risk what little self-esteem I had left to ask a young lady at my school for a date.

 However, Graduation marked a new day.
 I was no longer the ugly duckling of the past.
 Assuming a person did not look at my scars too closely in the light, I was reasonably attractive.
 I was tall and had an athlete's shoulders to match.
 Lately I had begun smiling again thanks to my college scholarship.
 People noticed the difference.
 I had noticed inviting glances from several girls at the grocery store.
 Although I could not match my classmates' wealth or social acuity, academically I had few peers.
 Graduating 4th in my class, I yearned to take my rightful place at the Senior Prom.
 However my coming-out party would not work if I showed up alone.
 It wasn't as if I had a rolodex bursting with phone numbers.
 Maybe I should say this more bluntly.
 I did not possess a single number.
 Given the utter impossibility of finding a suitable date for the Prom on such short notice, with a sigh I dismissed it from my mind again.